Baritone-Director

 To get Acrobat Reader for pdf files:

 William M. Mouat.
-D.M.A. in Opera Production, University of Washington, and Associate Professor of Voice and Opera at Hardin-Simmons University, has sung supporting and leading baritone roles with numerous regional and national opera companies.
+D.M.A. in Opera Production, University of Washington has sung supporting and leading baritone roles with numerous regional and national opera companies.
 These include New York City Opera National Company, Seattle Opera, Banff Centre for the Arts in Alberta, Canada, Boston Lyric Opera, Opera Columbus, Des Moines Metro Opera, Utah Festival Opera, Tacoma Opera, Houston Opera in the Heights, Boise Opera and Anchorage Opera.

 His favorite roles include Escamillo in Georges Bizet’s Carmen and Giorgio Germont in Giuseppe Verdi’s La Traviata.
-Most recently, he was seen in Abilene Opera productions La fanciulla del West as Jake Wallace and Peter Pan as George Darling.
+Most recently, he was seen in Abilene Opera productions Carmen as Zuniga, La fanciulla del West as Jake Wallace and Peter Pan as George Darling.
+In July, 2010, William will be singing the role of Sam in Leonard Bernstein's satire, Trouble in Tahiti with the Rimrock Opera Company in Billings, Montana.

-William also has numerous opera production and stage direction credits; these include Gilbert and Sullivan’s The Mikado and H.M.S.
+William also has numerous opera production and stage direction credits; these include Kurt Weill's Street Scene, Gilbert and Sullivan’s The Mikado and H.M.S.
 Pinafore, Mollicone’s The Face on the Barroom Floor, W.A.
 Mozart’s Cosi fan tutte and La finta Giardiniera, The Fiddler on the Roof, Oklahoma and Peter Brook’s The Tragedy of Carmen (La tragédie de Carmen) and Die Fledermaus, by Johann Strauss.

 “Blaue Augen hat das Mädchen” from Spanische Liebes-Lieder, Opus 138 - Robert Schumann